-Is friendship one of your values?
+Sometimes we underestimate the value of true friendship until we hit a crisis.
 From an early age, we need friends in our lives.
 Boyfriends come and go, even husbands sadly, but girlfriends are there through thick and thin.

 I am reminded from time to time, of exactly how valuable friends are to us.
 This past weekend I attended a good friends 50th birthday celebration.
 Her daughter asked each of us to record some kind words that she could put together in a video.
 As I mulled over what I would say, it occurred to me that although I thought so highly of my friend, I had never really told her.
 This post is to honor the very special women who I am blessed to be friends with.

 One of the reasons I started The Wateringwell was to have a place where women could meet and encourage one another.
 So let us be intentional in telling those special friends in our lives, just how much they mean.